Obersee (Lake Zurich): Birds

 Perennial systematic birdwatching and studies illustrate the importance of reed beds as an outstanding habitat for many bird species.
-Among the 15 most valuable ornithological reeds on Obersee include (Canton St. Gallen) Rapperswil Strandweg (rank 4), Bollingen Unter Stafflen (rank 7), Wurmsbach bay (rank 11), Wurmsbach nunnery (rank 12), and Schmerikoner Allmeind (rank 13).
+Among the 15 most valuable ornithological reeds on Obersee include Rapperswil Strandweg (rank 4), Bollingen Unter Stafflen (rank 7), Wurmsbach bay (rank 11), Wurmsbach nunnery (rank 12), and Schmerikoner Allmeind (rank 13) in the canton St. Gallen.
 The extensive area of shallow water with its diverse flora and the still widespread shore trees play an extremely important role for many bird species, both as food, breeding and resting place.
-A critical phase in the evolution of birds is the time of moulting, during which they are more or less incapable of flying and depending on quiet water areas.
+A critical phase in the life of birds is the time of moulting, during which they are more or less incapable of flying and depending on quiet water areas.
 The Reed warblers inhabit the seaward edges of the reed belts and need significantly more space than other reed birds.
 Due to the decline of the reed banks and the increase in interference from recovery operations and water sports on the lake shore, the number of breeding pairs is constantly decreasing.
 Today the Great reed warbler is acutely threatened.
 According to the Red List of endangered species in Switzerland, it is listed in the top risk category of disappearing birds whose survival in Switzerland is unlikely if the threats continue.
-In Obersee area are three important resting places of waders: Joner Allmeind annually depending on the water level in spring and autumn, Rapperswil in winter and Schmerikoner Allmeind in spring and autumn.
+In the Obersee area, there are three important resting places of waders: Joner Allmeind annually depending on the water level in spring and autumn, Rapperswil in winter. and Schmerikoner Allmeind in spring and autumn.
+For some northern European birds, such as the common eider, the lake is a wintering area.